miyamok/reentrancy/README.md

 ## Formal modeling

-We give formal models of Jar.sol and its variants which are free from the reentrancy vulnerability.
-We use the Horn clause-based framework which is same as one employed by the official solc compiler for its built-in formal verification [[1]](#1) [[2]](#2).
-The aim of our formal modeling is:

-1. To do verification without relying on explicit assertions in source codes which have to be done by a programmer with security knowledges, and
+We have given formal models of Jar.sol and Jar_locked.sol within the framework of the constrained Horn clause which is the same as what the official solc compiler has employed for its built-in formal verification [[1]](#1) [[2]](#2).
+The novelty of our work is that verification concerning the reentrancy vulnerability is carried out without additional assertions which have to be inserted into a source code by a programmer with security knowledges.
-2. the process to obtain a formal model and security properties from a source code is formal so that it is to automatize.

-We describe how the above mentioned Jar contract should be modeled in Horn clauses.
-The code below follows SMTLIB2 format which theorem provers such as Z3 accepts as input.
+We describe how the above mentioned Jar contract are modeled in the SMTLIB2 format which SMT solvers such as Z3 accept as input.
 The modeling of the contract follows existing research papers.

-##### aaa

-Based on the above observation, our static program analyzer should issue a warning on a potential vulnerability due to the reentrancy attack, when there is a function which makes a money transfer such as:

-1. Preconditions of the money transfer may be satisfied in a recursive call.
-2. After carrying out the repeated money transfer, the transaction may successfully complete.

 We use following custom sorts for address, uint, and mapping(address=>uint).
 ```